TALK TO AN EXPERT+977-9764792172

 Accommodation and Food on the Mundum Trail Trek

 Accommodation on the Mundum Trail Trek are simple and comfortable.
 Most evenings, trekkers sleep in community lodges or simple teahouse with run by local families.
 There are no luxury just basic room focused entirely on the bare essentials like a bed, a warm blankets, and a window for watching views.
-Since shared spaces are common practices, you’ll find yourself eating or lounging in the same room as your host family.
-It’s a great way to feel like you’re a welcomed guest in their home not like just another tourist in a hotel.
+Since shared spaces are common practices, you will find yourself eating or lounging in the same room as your host family.
+It’s a great way to feel like you are a welcomed guest in their home does not like just another tourist in a hotel.

 Meals along the trail are just simple as the accommodation.
 Trekkers can look forward to traditional Nepali food prepared with locally grown rice, millet, fresh, leafy greens and seasonal vegetables.
 The basic diet on any Himalayan trek, of course, is Dal Bhat (Lentil Soup and Rice), which is actually the best source of energy.
 Apart from this, the teahouse also provides facilities for noodle, soup, momo, and even pancake or egg breakfasts.
 It is definitely not luxury food, but it is amazingly comforting and satisfying